 - Notify IT!
-If you believe your work account has been compromised, notify your IT department as soon as practical.
+Notify your IT department as soon as practical if you believe your work account has been compromised.
 If a criminal has obtained your work credentials, they might be able to use those credentials to infect other machines and create a persistent presence in your company’s network.
 Also, your company may be exposed to significant financial penalties if sensitive data is compromised, and time critical government mandated reporting may be required.

 - Change your passwords!
 Change your passwords quickly, but DON’T do it from the computer that you believe may have been part of the compromise.
 Find a clean computer, one that you know is not infected.
 If you think this was a targeted attack against you, change as many passwords as you find necessary.

 - Call your bank!
 Call your bank or credit card company if your financial credentials were stolen.
 Consider contacting the three credit bureaus TransUnion, Equifax, and Experian.